 A fee-only wealth management firm is a firm that receives payment for their advisory services only in the form of fees paid by their clients for their advice.
 In contrast, a fee-based firm is paid by clients for advisory services but may also receive commissions for recommending certain financial products.
 Both fee-only and fee-based wealth managers are often considered fiduciaries, but there are important differences between the two.

-Wealth Management vs. Financial Planning vs. Financial Advisers
+Wealth Management vs. Financial Planning vs. Financial Advisors

 What is a Fee-Only Wealth Management Firm?